 - British National Formulary; 62nd Edition (Sep 2011) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

-- Manufacturer's PIL, Lipostat® 10 mg, 20 mg and 40 mg Tablets; Manufacturer's PIL, Lipostat® 10 mg, 20 mg and 40 mg Tablets, Bristol-Myers Squibb Pharmaceuticals Limited, electronic Medicines Compendium.
-Dated June 2010.
+- Manufacturer's PIL, Lipostat® 10 mg, 20 mg and 40 mg Tablets; Bristol-Myers Squibb Pharmaceuticals Limited, The electronic Medicines Compendium.
+Dated April 2013.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

 Dr Helen Huins